alvarezguido/gr-fsk-simple-modem/README.md

 ![fskMod](https://github.com/alvarezguido/gr-fsk-simple-modem/assets/47746423/b92a020b-8360-4b96-8e7d-4708f4840204)

 Within the block, samp_rate, freq0 and freq1 are input variables to define the frequencies and sample rate for the block.
 The input signal is Float and the output is Complex, the FSK signal.
 The key of the block in on the formula used to produce a complex exponential whenever comes a 0 or a 1, as seen in lines 25 and 27 of the python code.
+The samp_rate results as the Rb*100, so samp_rate=100K for this block.

 ### Executing the script
 As can be seen in the image, in the Options block, it has been selected "No GUI" and "Run to Completition", just because the program will be executed once every second, avoiding been transmiting all the time.
 The run_tx.sh does it, by simple calling the python script fskMod.py every second, which performs only one transmission before closing the program.